sameerkewal/PLSQL/Sameer/intro/collections and records/collections and records.md

 SUBSCRIPT_OUTSIDE_LIMIT

 ### Limit:
-LIMIT is a function that returns the maximum number of elements that the collection can have.
+- LIMIT is a function that returns the maximum number of elements that the collection can have.
 If the collection has no maximum number of elements, LIMIT returns NULL.
 Only a varray has a maximum size.
+- Only works on associative array if not indexed by varchar2